owtysm/CuoreUI/README.md

 Many promise to give you a *"modern design"*, but they can sometimes look old or feel clunky.

 So, CuoreUI draws inspiration from the latest modern, *often web* designs.<br>
-Supports control animations, blur controls, and rounded forms for a sleek, modern look, yet is lightweight.
+Supports control animations, blur effects on controls, and rounded forms for a sleek, modern look, yet is lightweight.

 ## 📦 Installation
 > `Install-Package CuoreUI.Winforms`